chainguard-dev/edu/content/chainguard/migration-guides/migrating-to-php-images.md

 ## Migrating PHP Web applications to use Chainguard Images
 For PHP web applications that serve content through a web server, you should use the `latest-fpm` and `latest-fpm-dev` variants of our PHP image.
 Combine it with our [Nginx image](/chainguard/chainguard-images/reference/nginx) and an optional database for a traditional LEMP setup.

 The overall migration process is essentially the same as described in the previous section, with the difference that you won't set up application entry points, since these images run as services.
-Your Dockerfile may require additional steps to set up front end dependencies, initialize databases, and perform any additional tasks needed for the application to run through a web server.
+Your Dockerfile may require additional steps to set up front-end dependencies, initialize databases, and perform any additional tasks needed for the application to run through a web server.

 You can use [Docker Compose](https://docs.docker.com/compose/) to create a LEMP environment and test your setup locally.
 The following `docker-compose.yaml` file creates a local environment to serve a PHP web application using our PHP-FPM, Nginx, and MariaDB images: